RATFIVE/MoinCC-AI4metabolomics/workfile.md

 # space for structured(!) information about task, progress background info

 ## Questions 24.
 09.24
-- Do external conditions cause teh same shift for each metabolite?
+- Do external conditions cause the same shift for each metabolite?
 Skewing of the spectra also possible?
--
+- why are shifts a problem, when the spectra is always calibrated to water = 4.7ppm?
+Is skewing teh only problem?
 ## Questions 17.09.24

 ### technical background